solita/solita.github.com/_posts/2021-10-14-grokking-clojure-transducers.md

 ## Acknowledgements

-Thanks to Pedro Girardi for his valuable feedback on an earlier version of this article.
+Thanks to Pedro Girardi and Antti Riikonen for their valuable feedback on an earlier version of this article.